-When it comes to which style of kitchen to choose, the world really is your oyster.
-There are, quite literally, thousands of styles, colours and designs out there (not always a good thing if decision making isn't your thing.)
+There are quite literally thousands of kitchen styles, colours and designs out there to choose from (not always a good thing if decision making isn't your thing.)

 You probably have a fairly good idea of the type of interior decoration you're after and if not, a browse in kitchen showrooms, magazines, interior design websites and even round friends' houses can give you a good dose of inspiration.

 Those after a contemporary kitchen design should focus on unfussy unit doors.
-Handleless is a good way to go, where discreet grooves in the top or side of units replace knobs or handles, or else a push-click mode or operation is used.
+Handleless kitchens, where discreet grooves in the top or side of units replace knobs or handles or else a push-click mode or operation is used, are a good way to go.

-Consider runs of full height units, combined with built-in eye level appliances and stick to flush doors too.
+Consider runs of full height kitchen units, combined with built-in eye level appliances and stick to flush doors too.
 High gloss units tend to have fallen from favour a little in the last couple of years (perhaps something to do with the way they show up fingerprints and greasy smudges so readily) so consider matt instead for far more forgiving finish.

 If you are after something more classic, a Shaker kitchen is ideal, offering a simple, timeless look that can be easily updated with different handles or knobs as time goes on.
 Simple tongue-and-groove unit fronts offer a nice, classic look too.